dst80/design-patterns/structural_pattern/adapter/adapter.md

 Use Adapter pattern when

-* you want to use an existing class, but its interface doesn't match the interface you need.
+* when an existing class is to be used, but the interface of the class does not match the required interface.
-* you want to create a reusable class that cooperates with an unrelated or unforeseen classes, that is, classes that don't necessarily habe compatible interfaces
+* to create a reusable class that interoperates with unrelated or unexpected classes, that is, classes that don't necessarily have compatible interfaces.
-* you need to use serveral existing subclasses, but it's impractical to adapt ther interface by subclassing every one.
-An object adapter can adapt the interface of its parent class.
+* multiple existing subclasses will need to be used, but it is impractical to customize the interface by subclassing all of them.
+An object adapter can customize the interface to its parent class.